20 Best Things to Do in Glacier National Park

 11. Jackson Glacier Overlook

-The Jackson Glacier Overlook is one of the best places to learn about how the landscape across the park is changing.
+The Jackson Glacier Overlook is one of the best places to see and learn about how the landscape and the glaciers across Glacier National Park and the northern Rockies are changing.

-Not only do you get to see the beautiful Jackson Glacier off in the distance, but the overlook has a sign that helps put in perspective how all of the glaciers across the park are shrinking, which is truly something to see when comparing the sign with what’s left of the Jackson Glacier.
+I say this because not only do you get to see the beautiful Jackson Glacier off in the distance, but the overlook also has a sign that helps put into perspective how all of the glaciers across the park are shrinking, which is truly something to see when you have a side-by-side comparison between the sign and what’s left of the Jackson Glacier in the distance!

 12. Sun Point